tsmacdonald/tsmacdonald.com/jamming/index.md

 Everyone is encouraged to play their favorite Scottish tunes, but newcomers to the Scottish style might find it useful to look over the collection of [tunes we'll probably play](/assets/docs/jam-tunes.pdf).
 We try to be aggressively welcoming to new players of all abilities: the jam is usually a mix of professional musicians (either in folk or classical music), amateurs, and even beginners who just play open strings in the right key.
 We'll always figure out how to get you involved if you show up with an instrument!

+Almost any instrument is welcome—while many of us do play fiddle, we've had tin whistlers, cellists, guitarists, pianists, flutists, players of diverse squeezeboxes, bodhran players, smallpipers, and many other people show up!

 ## Upcoming Dates